 Gate Closing Times

 Festival gates will close at 11:30pm.
-Park gates will close at midnight.
+Park gates and the car park will close at midnight.

 If you’re driving to the festival site, traffic signs will lead you through to the Lime Tree Avenue entrance to the Park.
-Car parking is priced at £6 for the day.
+Car parking passes can be bought on the day.

 The main gates to access to the festival for pedestrians are via the Wollaton Road entrance, Lime Tree Avenue entrance and Derby Road entrance.